jadidaniel/jupyter-notebooks/README.md

 ### 21. Analysis via SQL and Visualisation: ["Gaming Trends on Twitch"](./twitch_data_extraction_and_visualization/twitch_data_extraction_and_visualisation.ipynb)

-The goal of this project is to snalyse gaming trends with SQL and visualise them with Matplotlib and Seaborn.
+The goal of this project is to analyse gaming trends with SQL and visualise them with Matplotlib and Seaborn.

 -----------------------